Provisioning your yard for external lights and power outsets using conduit.

-It is best to use purple primer (before the PVC glue) on the conduit even though this is not required by code.
+It is best to use cleaning primer (before the PVC glue) on the conduit even though this is not required by code.
 You can use the same glue as for white PVC water pipe.
 I use regular strength clear (potable water) PVC glue for both.

 It is very difficult to fit additional wires down conduit that already has wires.
 At minimum you will need to pull the existing wires out and pull through a combined bundle that has both the new and old wires.
 In most cases it is just easier to lay additional conduit in parallel with the old conduit.
 You will be digging in already disturbed soil so digging the trench for the additional conduit is easy.

 For lighting in the yard, I use 3/4" conduit because it only needs thin wires (12 gauge)...